zhukovrost/pasteAPI/README.md

 ### Step 5: Healthcheck

-Visit **localhost:8080/api/v1/healthcheck** to make sure everything is working correctly.
+Visit **http://localhost:8080/api/v1/healthcheck** to make sure everything is working correctly.

 ## Documentation

-Run the application and visit **localhost:8080/swagger** to see the documentation.
+Visit **https://zhukovrost.github.io/pasteAPI/** to see documentation or visit **http://localhost:8080/swagger** while api is running.

+**Note:** The documentation won't work properly if api in not running.